-Restricted cash is recognized when the Group reserves a portion of its cash to pay loan interest charges and loan principal amortization and when cash is deposited in an escrow fund.
+Restricted cash includes the amount of fund that the Group is required to maintain in the Debt Service Payment Account (DSPA) and Debt Service Reserve Account (DSRA) pursuant to the Omnibus Loan and Security Agreement (OLSA) of MGI and PetroSolar, respectively.
 Restricted cash that are expected to be used for a period of no more than 12 months after the financial reporting period are classified as current assets, otherwise, these are classified as noncurrent assets.